AshridgeTechnologies/elemento/stories/Revision aid example app.md

 Finishing touches
 -----------------

-- Revision: Better indication of good/bad/not tried yet
+- ✅ Revision: Better indication of good/bad/not tried yet
 - Revision: split into sections
+- ✅ Revision needs to hide unless specifically shown that day
+- ✅ Revision needs to show whether you have revised a word that day
 - ✅ Learn: Show which are being learned
 - ✅ Learn: count of how many being learned
 - Handle errors in import
+- Catch duplicates on imports
 - ✅ Import Learned, Last Revised
 - Nav buttons highlight the current page
-- Grey out today's revision if already answered - or different section
 - Show All/HideAll buttons
 - Show name of open data file
 - Forms can be entered with enter